camunda-community-hub/devrel-team/README.md

 ## Who Are We?

 We're a globally distributed team made up of developers and tech-savvy individuals who care about the tech community.
-We enjoy creating diverse and inclusive communities that provide
+We enjoy creating diverse and inclusive communities that provide solutions for our technical audiences.

+### Team Members

+* [Mary Thengvall](https://github.com/mary-grace) - Director of Developer Relations.
+I love dogs, cheese, and living near the ocean.